SparseDFF: Sparse-View Feature Distillation for One-Shot Dexterous Manipulation: Method

-To achieve this, we employ the contrastive learning framework from \citet{chen2020simple} to optimize the weights in $\varphi$.
+Computationally, we use contrastive learning \citep{chen2020simple} to optimize the weights in $\varphi$.
 The refined features are passed through a projection head $g$ to obtain projected features $\rvg_{kn}, \rvg_{lm}$.
-The contrastive learning objective is defined by identifying the overlapping region of the two views with pairs of points distanced less than 1cm.
-During each training iteration, a minibatch of $N$ pairs is randomly sampled as positive examples, with the other $2(N-1)$ possible pairs of unmatched points within the minibatch serving as negative examples.
-The contrastive loss for a positive pair of examples $(\rvx_{kn},\rvx_{lm})$ is expressed as
+The contrastive learning objective is defined by finding the overlapping region of the two views with pairs of points (distance <1cm).
+In each training iteration, a minibatch of $N$ pairs is randomly sampled as positive examples, with the other $2(N-1)$ possible pairs of unmatched points serving as negative examples.
+The contrastive loss for a positive pair of examples $(\rvx_{kn},\rvx_{lm})$ is formulated as